As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 As such flight times are normally pretty long, especially if you’ve got a stop or two on the way.

 In fact, whilst we’re on the topic of stopovers you should seriously consider flights with 12 hours+ stops in other countries.
 If you don’t need visas to enter you could make it part of your holiday to Japan and consider it a mini holiday.

 Though you’ll probably be super tired if you attempt it, it might save you a few bucks if you work things out properly.

-Annnnyway my point about Japan being so far away from other countries (a good 12 hours for most) means you’ll really want to enjoy every last second of your time there.
-It’s especially hard if you’ve put months into planning your dream holiday only to have a 12 hour delay that severely messes with your itinerary.
+Anyway, my point about Japan being so far away from other countries (a good 12 hours for most) means you’ll really want to enjoy every last second of your time there.
+It’s especially hard if you’ve put months into planning your dream holiday only to have a 12-hour delay that severely messes with your itinerary.

-By booking travel insurance before your go to Japan you may be able to claim back for the time you lost.
-Whilst you cant literally recoup the time, any money you get towards it may ease the inconvenience.
+By booking travel insurance before your go to Japan you may be able to claim back the time you lost.
+While you cant literally recoup the time, any money you get towards it may ease the inconvenience.

 We all know the drill.

 Get in the car to the airport, check your passports and tickets are in the bag about 684 times.

 But, sometimes they may get lost or other items may be stolen during your trip.
 With travel insurance, you know you’ll always be able to get home no matter what happens.

 This isn’t normally something you need to look out for when booking travel insurance, but the events over the last few years have shown us that things like this can and do happen.